Stuck for presents to buy your kids or grandkids this Christmas? What about your friends’ children, godchildren, nieces and nephews?

 Saving in a Junior ISA for a child or younger relative could give them an important leg-up in life just when they need it most and help fund their ambitions.

-1 Only one ‘registered contact’ can provide instructions to a JISA manager, including the setting up direct debits for regular payments.
+1 Only one ‘registered contact’ can provide instructions to a JISA manager, including setting up direct debits for regular payments.
 For an account holder aged under 16, this means a person with parental responsibility for a child.
 If aged between 16 and 18, the account holder can become the registered contact.

 Investment risk information